aloopkin/WinCertes/README.md

 Troubleshooting
 -------------

-Usually when the enrollment fails you can get more information by opening the link in the latest error message given by WinCertes.
+Usually when the enrollment fails you can get more information in the latest error message given by WinCertes.
 Most of the time it should look like:
 ```
-Failed to register and validate order with CA: Could not validate challenge https://acme-staging-v02.api.letsencrypt.org/acme/challenge/[challenge_removed]
+Failed to register and validate order with CA: Could not validate challenge: Could not resolve DNS name test.example.com
 ```
 Most common causes are:
 - When using the "standalone" mode (`-a` switch), the Windows Firewall gets in the way.
 Try to fully deactivate it.